u6684258/instance-generator/README.md

 `universe`: The keys are types mentioned in the PDDL domain file.
 Their values are positive integers that specify how many objects of the corresponding types the generated instances must have.
-One can use PDDL's generic type "object" if the domain does not use types or if one wishes to not require a specific type for some or all objects (i. e., if the ASP solver should choose the types).
+You can use PDDL's generic type "object" if the domain does not use types or if you want to not require a specific type for some or all objects (i. e., if the ASP solver should choose the types).

 `cardinality_constraints`: The keys are names of basic predicates mentioned in